PrefectHQ/prefect/docs/tutorial/deployments.md

 A deployed flow enhances a normal flow in many ways:

-- a deployment has an API for triggering work, cancelling active runs, pausing scheduled work, customizing parameters, and more
+- a deployment has an API for triggering work, [cancelling active runs](/concepts/flows/#cancel-a-flow-run), pausing scheduled work, customizing parameters, and more
 - you can remotely configure schedules and automation rules for your deployments
 - you can even use Prefect to dynamically provision infrastructure using [workers](/tutorials/workers/)

 ## What is a deployment?

 Deploying a flow is the act of specifying when, where, and how it will run.
-This information is encapsulated and sent to Prefect as a [Deployment](/concepts/deployments/) which contains the crucial metadata needed for remote orchestration.
+This information is encapsulated and sent to Prefect as a [deployment](/concepts/deployments/) which contains the crucial metadata needed for remote orchestration.
 Deployments elevate workflows from functions that you call manually to API-managed entities.

 Attributes of a deployment include (but are not limited to):